offensive-packaging/documentation/aflplusplus/index.md

  AFL_STATSD_TAGS_FLAVOR: set statsd tags format (default: disable tags)
                          Supported formats are: 'dogstatsd', 'librato',
                          'signalfx' and 'influxdb'
+ AFL_SYNC_TIME: sync time between fuzzing instances (in minutes)
+ AFL_NO_CRASH_README: do not create a README in the crashes directory
  AFL_TESTCACHE_SIZE: use a cache for testcases, improves performance (in MB)
  AFL_TMPDIR: directory to use for input file generation (ramdisk recommended)
+ AFL_EARLY_FORKSERVER: force an early forkserver in an afl-clang-fast/
+                       afl-clang-lto/afl-gcc-fast target
+ AFL_PERSISTENT: enforce persistent mode (if __AFL_LOOP is in a shared lib
+ AFL_DEFER_FORKSRV: enforced deferred forkserver (__AFL_INIT is in a .so

- Compiled with Python 3.10.4 module support, see docs/custom_mutator.md Compiled without AFL_PERSISTENT_RECORD support.
+ Compiled with Python 3.10.6 module support, see docs/custom_mutator.md Compiled without AFL_PERSISTENT_RECORD support.
  Compiled with shmat support.
  For additional help please consult docs/README.md :)